Introduction: How to Meditate; Candles, Crystals and Zen

 A common beginner's meditation is to focus on a candle flame for ten minutes or more without thinking.
 The gentle soothing movement of the flame constantly reminds the meditator to concentrate and stop thinking, helping them to focus.
 It is also harder to fall asleep whilst sitting up, a common problem when you start off!

 Simply turn off your phone, find somewhere quiet and private, sit comfortably and position a lit candle at eye level.
-Set a timer for 10 minutes and start watching the flame.
+Pop your ear plugs in, set a timer for 10 minutes and start watching the flame.
 Let go of thoughts; when you start thinking again, stop again.
 People often feel that they have failed if they have any thoughts; by having less thoughts than usual you will certainly feel the benefits.
 With practice you will improve, as will the benefits.
 Be patient!

 Practice daily if you can.
 10 minutes a day is great, 30 minutes is better, 30 minutes twice a day is amazing!